Do You Have an Accident and Injury Claim Against American Family Insurance?

 - Offer a smaller settlement than a victim deserves.
 An insurance company may attempt to get an accident victim to sign a low settlement offer that doesn’t reflect the actual damages caused by the accident.

 Abels & Annes offers a free consultation for accident victims, where we review your case and potential claims with you.
-If we take a case, we will usually handle it on a contingency fee basis, meaning that we will deduct any attorney fees or litigation costs from any eventual settlement or verdict.
+If we take a case, we handle it on a contingency fee basis.
+This means that we will deduct any attorney fees or litigation costs from any eventual settlement or verdict.
 You will pay no upfront costs.
 There is no fee unless you win.

 If you’re struggling to negotiate with American Family Insurance following a car accident, don’t wait to get the legal help you need.
-Speak to an experienced lawyer at Abels & Annes as soon as possible.
+Speak to a Chicago accident lawyer at Abels & Annes as soon as possible.
 Contact us at (312) 924-7575 or online to schedule a free consultation today.